Always bring helpers

 AC and DC electricity

-AC is alternating current where electrons alternate or change direction 50 or 60 times per second, depending if the generator rotates 50 or 60 times per second.
-South, Mid, North Americas, the standard is 60, or 60 cycles, or 60 Hz, while Europe to Africa to Asia is 50 cycles.
-The standard is being relaxed, but reliable electric waveform starts with integrity of rotation.
+AC is alternating current where electrons alternate or change direction on the wire 50 or 60 times per second, depending if the generator rotates 50 or 60 times per second.
+In the Americas, the standard is 60 Hz, or 60 cycles, while Europe, Africa, Middle East and Asia is 50 cycles.
+The standard for exactly 60 cycle is being relaxed, but reliable electric waveform starts with integrity of rotation.

 AC electricity generally comes from generators where a coil of wire is exposed to a magnetic field.